Family-Friendly Mardi Gras Events in Louisiana

 Nothing gets Louisianans together like a good party.
-And come January 6, 2019, the official beginning of Mardi Gras season, you’ll find plenty of ways to celebrate with the kids and grown-ups alike all the way up until Fat Tuesday on March 5, 2019.
+And when it comes to Mardi Gras season, you’ll find plenty of ways to celebrate with the kids and grown-ups alike all the way up until Fat Tuesday.

 Greater New Orleans Area

 Sometimes Mardi Gras floats Float!
 Head just a few miles east of New Orleans, where the Krewe of Bilge boat parade goes through the canals of Slidell.
 The family will love seeing the decorated boats, where krewe members toss out beads (or “throws”) and commemorative Carnival treasures.

 Head to Jefferson Parish’s family-centric Mardi Gras experience - Family Gras.
 This free event is perfect for the whole family.
 You can enjoy the spectacle of Mardi Gras parades, authentic local cuisine, local art, a Kids' Court and outdoor concerts by both national artists and Louisiana favorites!

 Mardi Gras gets even cuter when you get your furry friends involved.
 New Orleans’ French Quarter goes to the dogs at the annual Krewe of Barkus, where dogs and their owners dress up in cute, crazy costumes.
 It's a blast for kids and adults alike because who doesn't like adorable animals dressed to the nines!